How to Administer Eye Drops to Kids and Babies

 - Gently place your hand on their forehead to hold the head steady.

-- Holding the bottle about an inch away from the eye, administer into the eye and aim for the lower eyelid area.
+- Holding the bottle about an inch away from the eye, administer it into the eye and aim for the lower eyelid area.

 - Have your child blink a few times to get the medicine moved around and absorbed.